 We have done quite a few amusing and exciting things while traveling, but sometimes we forget to do things in our own backyard, state, etc. Recently we had the opportunity to do something we have wanted to do since moving to Colorado 10 years ago.
 We finally made it to the Royal Gorge Bridge and Park in Canon City.
 It was a spectacular experience in more ways than one.
 So spectacular in fact, that it is going to take two posts to share our visit.
 Here is part 1.

-We had been in Pagosa Springs the weekend before our visit, and getting to Canon City was also an adventure.
+We had been in Pagosa Springs, and the Pagosa Springs Spa and Resort the weekend before our visit, and getting to Cañon City was also an adventure.
 The area is so beautiful and we saw many types of animals as we made our way into the city.
 On the morning of our visit, we stopped in the first parking lot and saw our first view of the bridge.
 I love bridges and couldn’t wait to get inside and get a better look.
 It is truly amazing, even from a distance.

 We made our way into the Visitor Center, and started our adventure.
 Several people had suggested that we take the Aerial Gondola over to the south side of the Royal Gorge, as it is downhill from there to get to the bridge.
 Happily we got on one of the gondolas (included with admission) and got our first real look at the Gorge and the Arkansas River below.

 The gondolas glide 2,200 feet across the Gorge, over 1,200 feet above the Arkansas River, while basking in 360° views of the Gorge, Bridge, Park and the breathtaking Sangre de Cristo Mountains.
 It is beautiful and deep, lol.
 It’s a very short ride, and before we knew it, we were on the other side.
 Of course I had to stop and take a few pictures before we decided what we would do next on our adventure.